-The Housing Element Update for Planning Period 2021-2029 aligns with the State's allocation of the

-Regional Housing Needs Assessment, commonly known as RHNA.
+The city initiated the update to its Housing Element in November 2020.
+The Housing Element Update for planning period 2021-2029 aligns with the State's allocation of the Regional Housing Needs Assessment, commonly known as RHNA.
 The Southern California Association of Governments (SCAG) Regional Council adopted the final RHNA allocation for the jurisdictions within its region at its meeting on March 4, 2021.
-The City of Corona was issued a final RHNA allocation of 6,088 housing units.
-The City is required to demonstrate the planning of these units within the Housing Element Update for the next eight years.
+The below table shows the city's final RHNA allocation on the number residential housing units for each income category.
+The city is required to show how the units are being planned for in the Housing Element Update.